Liz-Conway/Project-4-Amber/README.md

 It is important that the Occupational Therapist has the latest information regarding a client before performing a hippotherapy treatment session.
 So the Amber application allows the Occupational Therapist to edit a client's details.

 **2a Select Edit Client**
 When the Occupational Therapist chooses the 'Edit Client' option from the 'Client ...' dropdown a page appears showing a list of clients.
 As well as the name the Amber application shows the date of birth, gender and first diagnosis of each client to help the user to distinguish between clients who might have the same name.
-On the right of each row are two "action" buttons.
-The first button allows the Occupational Therapist to edit the details of the client.
+On the right of each row are two "action" buttons.  *The first button allows the Occupational Therapist to edit the details of the client*.
 The second button allows the Occupational Therapist to delete the client from the Amber application.

 On smaller devices the client list only shows name, date of birth and gender.
 This is due to the limited screen real estate on smaller devices.